Benzo00/benzo-pedmenu/README.md

 # benzo-pedmenu
-Another very simple script, but might as well post it, made this since someone requested it
+Another very simple script, but might as well post it, made this since someone requested it This menu allows you to change to peds while playing and restore back to your normal ped!

 # Preview